richelbilderbeek/nlseb_collaboration_20210419/README.md

 ### Assign Issue: clone repo

+At Big Table:

  * Demo: project page, assign Issue
- * Put people in groups based on their name, there should be at least 2 participants per section
+ * Put people in four groups based on their name

 ### Your First Clone